 This is a challenging case, and very typical of the sternal keloids that almost always relapse after surgery.
 The main issue for this patient was pain which interferes with her daily life as well as her sleep.

 Our first goal is pain control which cannot be achieved without treating the underlying cause.
 With failure of steroids, the next best option is treatment with chemotherapy.
-Patient consented to the treatment on Sept 4, 2014, however her skin was so painful that we were only able to inject the top 1 inch of her keloid on that day.
-She was practically in tears from pain which was aggravated with the injections.
+The patient consented to the treatment on Sept 4, 2014, however, her skin was so painful that we were only able to inject the top 1 inch of her keloid on that day.
+She was practically in tears from pain which was aggravated by the injections.
 We had to interrupt her treatment on that day.

-She returned on September 23, 2014 to continue the treatment.
-Although only a small portion of the whole lesion was previously injected with chemotherapy, she had achieved almost near total pain relief in that area.
+She returned on September 23, 2014, to continue the treatment.
+Although only a small portion of the whole lesion was previously injected with chemotherapy, she had achieved almost near-total pain relief in that area.
 This significant pain relief encouraged her to return for more treatment, which we were able to accomplish on the same day.
-It is of interest, that the top part of her keloid had clear evidence of regression that wad due to partial injection of three weeks earlier.
+It is of interest, that the top part of her keloid had clear evidence of regression that was due to partial injection of three weeks earlier.